-A prompt is best described as call-to-action.
+A prompt is best described as a call to action.
 A prompt could be as simple as leadership asking us to build an OKR solution.
-A more significant prompt could be on-going OKR meetings, even larger, rewards for getting the OKR system running, etc.
+A more significant prompt could be ongoing OKR process meetings, even larger, rewards for getting the OKR system running, or accomplishing a key result, etc.

 So let’s now dig a bit deeper into OKR prompts and see why they matter in OKR implementation success.